Basis-Spline/HabitatMonitor/README.md

 - **Soil Moisture Monitoring**: Uses soil moisture sensors to monitor soil conditions.
 - **Wireless Data Transmission**: Utilizes the ESP32’s Wi-Fi capabilities to send sensor data to a remote server.
 - **MicroPython on ESP32**: Leverages MicroPython for easy and efficient development on the ESP32.
-- **Flask Server**: Implements a Flask server to receive, process, and display the data.
+- **Flask Server with WebSocket**: Implements a Flask server to receive, process, and display the data with real-time updates using WebSocket.
 - **Real-Time Data Visualization**: Displays the collected data on a web interface.

 ## Components